tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 </p>

-Refer to this [topic] for full interpretation of a summary output in R.
+Refer to this [topic](/regressionoutput) for full interpretation of a summary output in R.

 Employment persistence is found to be very strong, indicated by the positive coefficient of past employment levels that is statistically significant at a 1% level.
 Furthermore, higher current wages seem to decrease employment, while higher past wages increase employment.
 And, current investment has a positive impact, whereas past capital investments appear to have a negative effect on employment.

-## Tests
+{{% tip %}}
+As a useful check, consistent estimates for the endogenous dependent variable in the dynamic model should lie inbetween the OLS and the FE estimates.
+This is because the OLS coefficient is biased upwards and the FE biased downwards.
+{{% /tip %}}

+Furthermore, the output gives some test diagnostics that can help to assess the validity of the model.
+In our output:

-- The Sargan test of the over-identifying restrictions tests the validity of the instruments.
-A p-value of 0.449 is high enough to indicate that the instruments are valid.
+- The *Sargan test* assesses the validity of the instruments, and a p-value of 0.449 is high enough to not reject the null hypothesis, which means the instruments are valid.

-- Autocorrelation Tests: First-order serial correlation (1) is present indicated with a p-value < 0.05, which happens by construction and is as expected.
-There is no second-order serial correlation (2), indicated with a p-value > 0.05, which is consistent with the assumptions.
-If AR(@) was present, the second lags of the endogenous variables will not be appropriate instruments for their current values.
+- *Autocorrelation test (1)* tests for serial correlation at the first order, which is as expected present in the model, indicated with a p-value < 0.05.
+On the other hand, second-order serial correlation (2) is not present, indicated with a p-value > 0.05, which is consistent with the assumptions.
+If serial correlation at the second-order was present, the second lags of the endogenous variables will not be appropriate instruments for their current values.

 - The Wald Tests assesses the joint significance of all the coefficients or time dummies in the model.
 The low p-value indicates that we reject the null hypothesis, suggesting the coefficients and time dummies have an effect on the dependent variable.

 All the test outcomes confirm the validity of the model.

-These dynamic panel data estimators are highly sensitive to the particular specification of the model and its instruments.
+However, these dynamic panel data estimators are highly sensitive to the particular specification of the model and its instruments.
 Therefore, it is good practice to do several robustness checks and experiment with different model specifications the inclusion of different lag lenghts.

-{{% tip %}}
-As a useful check, consistent estimates should lie inbetween the OLS and the FE estimates.
-This is because the OLS coefficient is biased upwards and the FE biased downwards.
-{{% /tip %}}

 {{% summary %}}